Last updated on

 And as you might have guessed, millennials aren’t just comfortable with technology; they prefer it.

-This means that we’re probably going to see more apps and online tool (like virtual tours, digital contract signing, and even decentralized house visits) come on the scene during 2018.
+This means that we’re going to the rapid adoption of apps and online tool like virtual tours, digital contract signing, and even decentralized house visits.

 4. Interest Rates Will Increase By About .25% or .5%

-The more that interest rates increase, the fewer people we’ll see buying homes in 2018 — which would further incentive people to rent instead.
+The more that interest rates increase, the fewer people we’ll see buying homes — which would further incentive people to rent instead.

 Unfortunately, interest rates are still going to rise this year.
 However, they probably won’t rise too significantly.